 - referred for ultrasound, blood and urine tests to a pathology center.
 The GP will give you at least two referral letters: one that shows the necessary tests you have to take and you will present it to a pathology center of your choice.
 Second, a letter that shows you need an ultrasound.
 You will be the one to make the appointment with the clinics.
 If you do not want any out-of-pocket expenses, make sure to ask about bulk-billing.

-If you’re looking for a bulk-billed imaging clinic, check out Brunswick Medical Imaging.
+If you’re looking for a bulk-billed imaging clinic, check out these centers:

 For pathology centers, any Dorevitch Pathology clinics should be able to give you bulk-billed fees.
 Check your nearest Dorevitch.

 What is bulk-billing?

 What it means for you is that Medicare (the healthcare system in Australia) will cover any costs that you incur in a clinic, medical center, hospital, etc. There should be no out-of-pocket expenses as long as you present your Medicare card.
 Always ask if a clinic does bulk-billing during making appointments.